-- This shows your child the correct way to brush and floss their teeth and the best way to use toothpaste and mouth rinses. - Covered twice in a Benefit Period for children eight years old and younger. - This is not covered if given during the same visit as a cleaning. - The instruction must be given by a licensed Dentist or hygienist at a place that is not a dental office or clinic such as a school screening.

-Space maintainers

-- Fixed unilateral or fixed bilateral. - Covered one time for each of the four sections (Quadrants) of the child's mouth. - Replacement of space maintainers are covered when dentally necessary. - Includes removing and re-cementing.
+- Covered twice in a Benefit Period for children through age eight. - This is not covered if given during the same visit as a cleaning. - > Space maintainers (fixed unilateral or fixed bilateral) - Covered one time for each of the four sections (Quadrants). - Replacement of space maintainers are covered when dentally necessary. - Includes removing and re-cementing. - > Sealants - Covered once per tooth every two years for posterior teeth that have no restorations (includes preventive resin restorations) on the biting surface.

-Sealants